KETX (TV): History

-Even though KETX-TV was on the air at full power and airing network shows, problems were emerging at channel 19.
-On March 24, 1954, the station did not telecast, and it was reported that Newborn had offered to either let the employees buy KETX-TV or to find a buyer for the operation.
-In wiring the FCC, Newborn explained the silence as arising from a failure in a heat exchanger unit; the station returned to the air on March 26.
-Signs of financial problems came to light the next week when a $1,700 civil action was presented against KETX and Newborn for failure to pay a promissory note.
-Two larger actions followed in early April: one from transmitter manufacturer General Electric which filed a $344,000 suit and sought foreclosure on the equipment it had sold KETX, while three contractors presented an $11,000 petition to force KETX into involuntary bankruptcy.
+Even though KETX-TV was on the air at full power and airing network shows, problems were emerging.
+On March 24, 1954, the station did not sign on and it was reported that Newborn had offered to either let the employees buy KETX-TV or to find another buyer for the operation.
+In wiring the FCC, Newborn explained the silence as arising from a failure in a heat exchanger unit, but the station returned to the air on March 26.
+Signs of financial problems came to light the next week when a $1,700 civil action was filed against KETX and Newborn for failure to pay a promissory note.
+Two larger filings followed in early April: one from transmitter manufacturer General Electric which filed a $344,000 suit and sought foreclosure on the equipment it had sold KETX, while three contractors presented an $11,000 petition to force KETX into involuntary bankruptcy.

-KETX's financial problems were soon compounded by the imminent arrival of a station on the only VHF allocation for Tyler, KLTV.
-Recognizing that a VHF competitor presented an existential threat to his station, Newborn closed KETX-TV down on October 23, less than two weeks after KLTV launched on October 14, while he pursued a bid to move the channel 9 allocation at Lufkin to Tyler.
+KETX's financial problems were soon compounded by the imminent arrival of a licensee for the only VHF allocation at Tyler, KLTV.
+Recognizing that a VHF competitor presented an existential threat to his station, Newborn closed KETX-TV on October 23, less than two weeks after KLTV launched on October 14, while he pursued a bid to move the channel 9 allocation at Lufkin to Tyler.
 (KLTV's arrival also prompted legal action from the other operating UHF, Longview's KTVE.)
 The FCC denied the Newborn proposal for channel 9 in November and reaffirmed its grant of a construction permit to Forest Capital Broadcasting Company for KTRE.